ingwinlu/simpleMediaCenter/README.md

 5. clone this repository (on release there will be a package on pypi)
 6. navigate to the simpleMediaCenter/simpleMediaCenter directory
 7. run simpleMediaCenter.py
+8. after the first launch a config file will be generated at ~/.simpleMediaCenter-config.ini which can be edited to customize behaviour

 Please note that this project is still in heavy development and way of installation/configuration will improve